We aim to achieve this by

 - Training individuals to intervene when suicidal behaviors are evident

-- Educating people about the hero culture and how that culture effects the rate of veteran suicide
+- Educating people about the hero culture and how that culture affects the rate of veteran suicide

 To prevent suicides in the warrior community by providing connection, purpose, and hope to warriors and their families